EdNutting/github-pages-agda/README.md

     1. Literate Agda Markdown files are built with `--safe` by default (change in `./_docker/run.sh`)
     1. Literate Agda Markdown files are compiled to `./agda` directory in your website by default.
 1. You will want to customise `./_docker/run.sh` to match your website's needs.
+1. Create your website - don't forget to edit the Jekyll config: `_config.yml`
 1. Run `./_docker/build` to build your site's Docker image.
+    * If this fails, first try increasing the RAM limit for Docker in Docker settings.
+(This does not apply on Linux).
 1. Run `./_docker/test` to build your website locally using the Docker image you just built.
     1. Check the `./_site` directory to see whether your files built properly.
 1. If everything worked OK, run `./_docker/push` to push your Docker build image to Docker hub.